kdsimmons/InsightProject/README.txt

-project_week2.py: old python script to get data for a specified disease (no longer useful) make_database.py: python script to get data for all diseases using main function (previously called charities.py) clean_sql.py: clean SQL database without rescraping (duplicate of code to charities.py used when changes are made to the cleaning process)
+project_week2.py: old python script to get data for a specified disease (no longer useful) make_database.py: python script to get data for all diseases using main function (previously called charities.py) clean_sql.py: clean SQL database without rescraping (duplicate of code to charities.py used when changes are made to the cleaning process) get_distributioins.py: make SQL database with distributions of features so that app runs faster

 ipython notebooks:
 10 Minutes to pandas.ipynb: tutorial on pandas module